Learn & Grow/Health & Wellness/11 of the Best Rehabilitation Exercises for Back Pain

 • Repeat 10-12 times.

-For seniors struggling with back pain, physical therapy and other rehabilitative exercises can provide a newfound sense of independence and significantly improve overall quality of life.
-Here at The Waterford, our rehabilitation services are ready with the expertise and optimism to help you recover from a planned surgery, an unforeseen accident, or a major illness.
+Here at The Waterford, our rehabilitation services provide the expertise and optimism you need to recover from a planned surgery, an unforeseen accident, or a major illness.
 Our number one goal is to get you back to your life — healthy and ready to take on your next challenge.
-With a physiatrist, registered nurses, and a range of physical, wellness programs, occupational and restorative therapies at your fingertips, you can live with confidence that every step you make is a step toward regaining your independence.
+With a physiatrist, registered nurses, a range of wellness programs, and physical, occupational, and restorative therapies at your fingertips, you can live with confidence that every step you make is a step toward regaining your independence.
 To learn more about rehabilitation services at The Waterford, simply fill out the form at the bottom of this page.

 Related Stories